getgrav/grav-learn/pages/08.advanced/02.performance-and-caching/docs.md

     port: 6379
 ```

-Alternatively you can use a socket connection:
+Alternatively, you can use a socket connection:

 ```
 cache: